-At first glance, the IP professions may not look that diverse.
-Although there are plenty of female trade mark attorneys, and the patent profession overall has roughly the same proportion of women as are studying for STEM degrees, nevertheless female representation tends to decrease in the more senior ranks.
+At first glance, the IP professions do not look diverse.
+Although there are plenty of female trade mark attorneys, women are less well represented in the patent profession, especially in the more senior ranks.
 And both professions currently have less diversity than they should in terms of ethnicity, disability and educational background.

-In general terms, IP Inclusive raises awareness of diversity-related issues and provides a banner under which people can come together to make positive changes.
-More specifically, the work being done under that banner covers four key areas:
+In general terms, IP Inclusive raises awareness of diversity-related issues and provides a banner under which people can work together for change.
+More specifically, that work covers four key areas:

 In order to improve diversity in any profession, you need to widen the pool from which it recruits.
-Our ‘Careers in Ideas’ outreach project creates and distributes resources for school and university students, their teachers and their careers advisers.
-Its aim is to raise awareness of IP-related careers, and in turn to encourage recruits from a greater range of backgrounds, including from currently under-represented groups such as female STEM students, ethnic minorities and people from less privileged backgrounds.
-You may already have seen our Careers in Ideas guide, or perhaps visited our website, www.careersinideas.org.uk, to learn more about working in IP.
+The ‘Careers in Ideas’ outreach project’s aim is to raise awareness of IP-related careers, and in turn to encourage recruits from a greater range of backgrounds, including from currently under-represented groups such as female STEM students, ethnic minorities and people from less privileged sections of society.

-2. A best practice Equality, Diversity and Inclusion (EDI) Charter
+A best practice Equality, Diversity and Inclusion (EDI) Charter:

 This is a voluntary code of practice for IP professionals to demonstrate their commitment to greater diversity and inclusivity.
 Its signatories include both in-house departments and private practice firms – so when you’re looking at prospective employers, you might want to ask whether they’ve signed up to the IP Inclusive Charter.

 We also aim to provide cost-effective and accessible training in diversity-related issues.
 IP Inclusive organises seminars, webinars and discussion events and shares information and blog posts on issues of relevance.
-Recent and future planned events cover topics such as unconscious bias; improving ethnic diversity; networking and mentoring for women in IP; ‘workplace allies’; recruitment best practices; improving mental well-being in the IP professions; the business case for diversity; and how ‘out’ you can be at work.
+Our recent events have covered topics such as unconscious bias, “workplace allies”, mental well-being in the IP professions, flexible working arrangements and the business case for diversity.

 Above all, IP Inclusive is a catalyst for change.
 So when you look at the IP professions in five or ten years’ time, you should see much more diversity than you do now.
-And in the meantime, you can expect to find a welcoming and inclusive environment that will be more willing than ever to accept you for who you are, so long as you are hard-working, committed and good at the job.
+And in the meantime, you should expect to find a welcoming and inclusive environment that is willing to accept you for who you are, so long as you are hard-working, committed and good at the job.

-Already we see patent and trade mark practices working to encourage a wider range of recruits, reaching out to schools and universities with careers talks and work experience opportunities.
-We see them hiring professionals from a wider range of countries and cultures so as better to reflect their international client bases; offering flexible and part-time working to accommodate people who want a better work/life balance; training staff to overcome unconscious bias; and exploring workplace support measures such as mentoring or ‘back to work’ schemes.
-Many organisations, in particular in industry, have EDI policies and dedicated EDI officers.
+Already we see patent and trade mark practices encouraging a wider range of recruits, reaching out to schools and universities with careers talks and work experience opportunities.
+We see them hiring professionals from different countries and cultures so as better to reflect their international client bases; offering flexible and part-time working to accommodate people who want a better work-life balance; training staff to overcome unconscious bias; and exploring workplace support measures such as mentoring, “back to work” schemes and mental health “first aid”.
+Many organisations, in particular in industry, have EDI policies, dedicated EDI officers or diversity “champions”.